mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Group Creation

 A group is always created with a single member, the "creator".
-The other members are added when the creator effectively sends itself Add proposals, commits them, and then sends the corresponding Welcome message to the new participants.
-These processes are described in detail in {{add}}, {{commit}}, and {{joining-via-welcome-message}}.
+Other members are then added to the group using the usual Add/Commit mechanism.

+The creator of a group is responsible for setting the group ID, ciphersuite, and initial extensions for the group.
+If the creator intends to add other members at the time of creation, then it SHOULD Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
+To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

+Group IDs SHOULD be constructed in such a way that there's an overwhelmingly low probability of honest group creators generating the same group ID, even without assistance from the Delivery Service.
+For example, by making the group ID a freshly generated random value of size `KDF.Nh`.
+The Delivery Service MAY attempt to ensure that group IDs are globally unique by rejecting the creation of new groups with a previously used ID.

 The creator of a group MUST take the following steps to initialize the group:

-* Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
-To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

 * Initialize a one-member group with the following initial values:
   * Ratchet tree: A tree with a single node, a leaf containing an HPKE public